Cat Skiing

 Snowcat skiing is not without risks considering that it’s in the backcountry that is largely uncontrolled.
 The primary safety concern is the risk of avalanches.
 Some operations undertake blasting to lessen the risk, whilst many others have to use slope avoidance techniques to mitigate the risk of avalanche.

 Most operators provide an avalanche beacon, and some also provide guests with a backpack with a shovel and probe.
-A couple of top notch companies may also provide avalanche air-bags or an Avalung, equipment that increases burial survival time.
+Most of the top-notch companies now also provide avalanche air-bag equipment that improves survival rates.

 Other backcountry hazards include tree wells (in North America), crevasses, unmarked cliff bands, creeks, and getting lost (for those who can’t follow the guide’s instructions!).
 All the other common skiing and boarding related risks and injuries also apply.